Rumex obtusifolius L.

 Rumex obtusifolius L. var. sylvestris (Wallr.)
 Koch

-Broadleaf Dock, Broad-leaved Dock, Bitter Dock
+Bitter Dock, Broad-leaved Dock, Bitter Dock.
+Broad-leaved Dock

 Native to western Europe, broadleaf dock is now widespread in North America.
 It prefers ditches, roadsides, wetlands, meadows, riparian areas, alfalfa and pasture fields (especially with poor drainage), orchards and other disturbed moist areas.